 You must also add the ALWAYSACTIVE field with the value True, or a SCHEDULE field with iCalendar data.
-See Create a QMS Rule IDX Document, on page 47.
+See Create a QMS Rule IDX Document, on page 49.

-- Create Query Manipulation Server Rules, on page 47
+- Create Query Manipulation Server Rules, on page 49

-- Create a QMS Rule IDX Document, on page 47
+- Create a QMS Rule IDX Document, on page 49

-- Scope Rules, below
+- Scope Rules, on the next page